Low Self Esteem

 But low self esteem is always a misperception, because if you really are as bad a person as you think, you are just seeing yourself accurately!
 Having low self esteem is a state of mind, which means that it can be changed, and I will use various techniques and practical approaches to help you, that are based on the Human Givens approach.
 I prefer to use a solution-focused, rather than problem-focused approach, which builds on positive feelings rather than reinforcing negative ones.
 You will find more information about me and the techniques I use on other pages of my website.

-How can I treat your Low Self Esteem?
+How can I help with your Low Self Esteem?

 I work in my peaceful therapy room, at my home in Norwich, Norfolk, where I hope you will feel safe and secure enough to be able to talk about issues that are distressing you, and feel at ease sharing your problems with me.